 A passing grade on the RIG computer/written test is 70% and above.
 We have found that if you can score 90% or above on the practice online tests, you should score 70% or above on the actual test.

-When you pass, you'll receive the Airmen Knowledge Test Report with your grade and stamped with a raised seal.
+When you pass, you'll receive the Airmen Knowledge Test Report with your grade.
 You'll need that report plus the two original copies of the 8610-2 form to proceed to the next step.
 Do not let the testing center keep either of your 8610-2 forms, and, make sure you receive the Airmen Knowledge Test Report.

 Step 4: Oral & Practical Test with a DPRE